srazash/dsazig/Notes.md

 }
 ```

 In the above code example we return early if the current character is 'E'.
-Despit this the function still conforms to O(N) time complexity.
+Despite this the function still conforms to O(N) time complexity.
 This is because when we're assessing the Big-O time complexity we conform to the **worst case scenario**, here the worst case scenario is that we never encounter 'E'.

 This gives us three basic rules to follow when calculating Big-O time complexity: